sonicdoe/jsonfeed-schema/README.md

 The JSON Schema for [JSON Feed Version 1](https://jsonfeed.org/version/1) is in [`schema-v1.json`](./schema-v1.json).

-It is also available on npm:
+It is also available on npm and RubyGems:

 ```
 $ npm install jsonfeed-schema